gad-lang/gad/docs/builtins.md

     bytes type.
   - if object's type is map or syncMap, element's string representation is looked up in the map's keys.
-  - if object value is undefined, element is ignored.
+  - if object value is nil, element is ignored.

 **Return Value**